apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### June 22nd, 2018: Apache Jackrabbit Oak 1.9.4 released
+Jackrabbit Oak 1.9.4 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
+See the [downloads](downloads.html#oak1.9) page for more details.

 #### June 22th, 2018: Apache Jackrabbit 2.6.x deprecated
 The Apache Jackrabbit Team has decided that since the 2.6 branch of the project looks like not being used anymore to drop support and